 Students on semester programs may find that the course offerings have changed once they arrive on site.
-It is important that you seek course evaluations from UMSL early, ideally within the first two weeks of the program abroad, once you have decided the classes you plan to take.
+It is important that you seek course approvals from UMSL early, ideally within the first two weeks of the program abroad, once you have decided the classes you plan to take.

 Returning to the United States after living abroad can be just as difficult and challenging as your first weeks or months abroad!
 Called “reverse cultural stress,” coming home is a transition that takes time and effort to do successfully.
 While you probably haven’t even left your host country yet, it’s important to start preparing now for your return home.